davidcarboni/restolino/README.md

 #### Is it good enough for commercial projects?

 I used Restolino to implement a significant [Alpha](https://www.gov.uk/service-manual/phases/alpha.html) project for the UK government.
-The focus was on creating a working prototype so speed of iteration was very important.
+The focus was on creating a working prototype, so speed of iteration was very important.
 It worked.
 The best thing about using Restolino was nobody talked about Restolino - it stayed out of the way and never became the conversation.

 #### Is it fast/secure/productionised?